hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 * The code block within every function starts with a colon (:) and is indented.

 * The statement `return` means exiting a function, optionally passing back an expression to the caller.
 A return statement with no arguments is the same as return None.

+How to understand the relationship between `functions`, `parameters` and `return` ?

+It's like assigning tasks to a worker.
+So function is the worker you hired, parameters are the raw materials you give to the worker.
+But the worker at this stage still don't know what product to make, you need to tell him.
+Return is just like the command you tell the worker what to make, and he will return the product that you want.
+(A analogy from a student, its pretty much like what those three things like).

 Example 9: